Police Arrest Seven Suspected Kidnappers in Kaduna

 By John Shiklam

-The Kaduna State Police Command has arrested seven suspected kidnappers in Zaria and Kaduna.
+The Kaduna State Police Command has announced the arrest of seven suspected kidnappers in Zaria and Kaduna.

-The spokesman of the command, Mohammad Jalige, disclosed this at a news briefing on Wednesday at the command’s headquarters in Kaduna.
+This was announced yesterday at a news briefing that was held at the command’s headquarters in Kaduna by the State Police Public Relations Officer, Mr. Mohammad Jalige.

-He said those arrested included one Mannir Salihu, who was nabbed in connection with the killing of one Idris Bashir, who left his Zaria home, on June 4, 2021 and never returned.
+Jalige said that those arrested included one Mannir Salihu, who was napped in connection with the killing of one Mr. Idris Bashir, who left his Zaria home on June 4, 2021, and never returned.

-Salihu, who is said to be a friend of the deceased, allegedly killed him to avoid refunding the sum of N385,000.00, being owed the deceased.
+Salihu, who was alleged to be a friend to the deceased, allegedly killed him to avoid refunding the sum of N385,000.00, he owed the deceased.

-According to Jalige, “On the 5th June, 2021 at about 0900hrs the Command received a complaint from one Bashir of Zaria town that on the 4th June, 2021 at about 1000hrs his biological son one Idris Bashir left home and never returned.”
+Jalige said: “On June 5, 2021, at about 09.00 hours, the command received a complaint from one Bashir of Zaria town that on June 4, 2021, at about 10.00 hours his biological son, one Idris Bashir, left home and never returned.”

 He said the matter was reported to the police by the father of the deceased who pointed accusing fingers at Salihu, his son’s friend.